Collaborators

 Bio:

-Alphons Van Mil was born on the Isle of Texel, in the Netherlands, to a scholarly and artistic family.
+Alphons Van Mil was born on the Isle of Texel, in the North Sea of the Netherlands.
+His was always a scholarly and artistic family.
 For most of the last 50 years, Al Van Mil has created visual artworks using a large variety of mediums, including acrylic or oil paint on large canvases.
 His works range from landscapes and portraits as abstracted expressions, to eclectic hybrids as conceptually appealing ideas.

 Van Mil was at first inspired by the conceptual Canadian artists couple of Joyce Wieland and Michael Snow.
 He consequently received mentoring from Conceptual Artist Eric Cameron while studying Fine Art at the University of Guelph.
 Creating art full time since he graduated, Van Mil’s work has been exhibited in private and public galleries, including the Musee Des Beaux-Arts in Montreal, The National Gallery of Canada, and the Art Gallery of Ontario.
 His earlier paintings were also inspired by the mixed metaphors of Pop artists like James Rosenquist, which drove him to develop a broad vocabulary of original styles to juxtapose.
 Van Mil’s eclectic conceptual approach was further influenced by the poetry of E. E. Cummings, the lectures of Marshall McKluhan, and by the modal improvisations of BeBop Jazz artist Miles Davis.
 An experiential take on the architecture of Frank Gehry also influenced his later work.